 The easiest and least invasive type of cut out is the cut-down.
 This is when you are cutting a window “down” to expand it vertically.
 Since you are not removing adjacent studs, this type of window cutout does not require a permit and is performed most often.

-- Depending on the position of your basement window, cutting may require creating or expanding an existing window well
+- Depending on the location of your basement window, the cutting may require creating or expanding an existing window well

-- Some manual or machinery digging might be required to move ground surrounding the expanded opening.
+- Some manual or machine digging might be required to move ground surrounding the expanded opening